 Sure there are perks of both sailing experiences, but the Providence V radiates a sense of charm and personality that you’re unlikely to get from other tours.

 It also provides a real taste of history and what it would have been like for sailors back in the day and how they’d manually rig a ship.
 Rigging comprises the system of ropes, cables and chains that support a sailing ship including its masts.

 It was cool to watch how the crew manually raise and lower the mainsail of the ship, and just how significantly these sails impact the speed of the ship.

-3) Get to Explore One of the Most Beautiful Beaches in the World
+3) You Get to Explore One of the Most Beautiful Beaches in the World

-Another aspect of the Providence Sailing Whitsundays tour that I liked was how we were given free reign to enjoy Whitehaven Beach at our leisure.
+Another aspect of the Providence Sailing Whitsundays tour that I liked was how we were given free rein to enjoy Whitehaven Beach at our leisure.

 - Following the steps and winding tracks up to the stunning Whitehaven Beach lookout

 - Taking photos at the “Instagram Famous” tree on the beach

 - Standing amongst stingrays and sea life on the cusp of Whitehaven Beach

 - Dragging your toes through the white silica sand as you kook out to the stunning turquoise waters of Whitsunday Island